ashleybaxter/iamashley/_posts/2017-01-09-how-i-won-my-first-3-customers.markdown

 This person had been following me <a href="http://twitter.com/iamashley">on Twitter</a> for years.
 Our first exchange was 5 years ago—back in 2012!
 This was two years before I had even started my crusade into business insurance.

-<strong>Lesson:</strong> Marketing is about <a href="https://justinjackson.ca/play-the-long-game/">the long game</a>.
-Relationships established years ago can blossom into paying customers.
+<strong>Lesson:</strong> Marketing is about playing <a href="https://justinjackson.ca/play-the-long-game/">the long game</a>.
+Relationships established years ago will blossom into paying customers.

 <h2>My Third Customer</h2>

-By this point I still hadn’t announced I’d launched Jack.
-I was aiming to do a few weeks in soft launch, so I was expecting any quotes that came through to be from beta testers.
+By this point I still hadn’t announced I’d launched With Jack.
+I was aiming to do a few weeks in soft launch mode, so I was expecting any quotes that came through to be from beta testers.

 During this time I gave <a href="/idea-to-launch-in-11-years/">a talk at Hybrid</a>, a conference for creatives.

-With the first iteration of Jack (Insurance by Jack), I had no control over the customer journey.
+With the first iteration of With Jack (Insurance by Jack), I had no control over the customer journey.
 I had no idea who my customers were or where they were coming from.
 It made tracking marketing very difficult.
 Especially public speaking.

 As a quote had come through from someone that _wasn't_ a beta tester, I asked where they'd heard of Jack.

 <blockquote>We heard about Jack through friends that'd been chilling at Hybrid.
 We looked at your site and we're suckers for a good design.
 Truth be told we'd never thought about insurance, but the site was fun, friendly and didn't feel like chewing glass.</blockquote>

 What do you know, public speaking _can_ convert.
-Thanks to the <a href="https://hybridconf.net/">HybridConf</a> attendee who passed along Jack's name.
+Thanks to the <a href="https://hybridconf.net/">HybridConf</a> attendee who passed along With Jack's name.

 <strong>Lesson:</strong> Share your story everywhere.
 All it takes is for one person to hear it and share it with their friend.